 Following are the best practices we recommend when working with our Test Writing Service (TWS).
 For more information, see Using the Test Writing Service.

-The most critical component that can define a successful or unsuccessful TWS run is the input submitted.
-To ensure a high-quality output and speed up the process so you get your tests back fast, we recommend the following guidelines.
+The most critical component for a successful TWS run is the information you submit.
+To ensure high-quality output—and to get your tests back fast—use the following guidelines.

 - Specify the environment and let us know if you’re using more than one.

-- Make sure the environment is included in the Sites and Environments section of your Rainforest account by going to Settings in the left panel then click Sites.
+- Ensure the environment is included in the Sites and Environments section of your account settings.

-- If required, the environment should be able to support multiple concurrent testers.
+- If required, the environment should support multiple concurrent testers.

 - Communicate any major known defects in the app or test environment.

-- A descriptive test outline: There should be detailed instructions on what the test writer should do.
-Ensure that there is no ambiguity in the outlines and that there is a helpful indication of what the expected outcome of the test should be, so test writers know if something is working as intended or not.
+- A descriptive test outline.
+Ensure there is no ambiguity.
+Provide a helpful indication of what the expected outcome of the test should be.

-- Avoid business-specific or sector-specific jargon: To make the outlines as test writer-friendly as possible, do not use business jargon.
-There’s a good chance that this will be the first time test writers are encountering the app and may not be familiar with it.
-Be as clear as possible and try not to use terms that are not reflected in the app.
+- Avoid business-specific or sector-specific jargon.
+To make the outlines as test writer-friendly as possible, do not use business jargon.
+Test writers are not familiar with your application, so be as clear as possible and don’t use terms not reflected in the app.

-For more information on how video walkthroughs work, read our help article here.
+For more information on how video walk-throughs work, see How to Submit a Video Walk-Through.